se-edu/se-book/revisionControl/branching/text.md

 <div id="body">

 **==_Branching_== is the process of evolving multiple versions of the software in parallel.** For example, one team member can create a new branch and add an experimental feature to it while the rest of the team keeps working on another branch.
-Branches can be given names e.g. `master` `release` `dev`.
+Branches can be given names e.g. `master`, `release`, `dev`.

 **A branch can be ==_merged_== into another branch.** Merging usually result in a new commit that represents the changes done in the branch being merged.